PART 3: THE INTERCEPTOR PROJECT

 But if you travel a hundred or so miles south of the VLA, you will find those who would think that as impressive as the VLA technology is, it's a huge waste of money because just north of Roswell in 1947, to them, first contact had already happened.

-Based on the memory of our sighting in Ohio (in 1964) and what I learned after talking to some of the key people in Roswell (I will expand on that later) the best place to look FOR definitive proof was not by aiming an array of huge antennas at the star-filled spot in the sky, betting it all on the one in a trillion year chance that you might be able to detect an infinitesimally weak signal from out of the distant and noisy cosmic ether.
+Based on the memory of our sighting in Ohio (in 1964) and what I learned after talking to some of the key people in Roswell (I will expand on that later) the best place to look for definitive proof was not by aiming an array of huge antennas at the star-filled spot in the sky, betting it all on the one in a trillion year chance that you might be able to detect an infinitesimally weak signal from out of the distant and noisy cosmic ether.

 I deduced that if the Roswell legend was real, I would have exponentially better odds by listening to the communications of humans.
 I know it sounds counterintuitive but if extraterrestrial beings were piloting craft through our skies, it was more likely (than not) someone was talking about it on a radio.